Posts Tagged ‘Japan’

 What incredible pains the fancier of traditional architecture must take when he sets out to build a house in pure Japanese style, striving somehow to make electric wires, gas pipes, and water lines harmonize with the austerity of Japanese rooms—even someone who has never built a house for himself must sense this when he visits a teahouse, a restaurant, or an inn.

-Wednesday, September 28th, 2011
+September 28, 2011

 Hiyao Miyazaki, one of my favourite filmmakers, is the Japanese director of the animated movies Spirited Away, Princess Mononoke and Totoro.
 Of all his films these three are favourite, probably because they are the most Japanese in their aesthetic.
-And of these three, I have the most affinity with Spirited Away.

-Saturday, June 11th, 2011
+June 11, 2011

 Via Monocle.
 Thanks to Wilson Tang for pointing this out.

 Twenty-nine Japanese families have found their version of happiness by creating their own idyll in a Tokyo suburb.
-Together with eco-architect Akinori Sagane they have built Kinoka no Ie, a community development in Machida-shi in the south of the city.

-Sunday, March 27th, 2011
+March 27, 2011

 Make a crane or many and send to: